-To listen to the podcast on this site, click on the link below (Links to Stitcher and iTunes at the end of this post).
+Listen to the podcast by clicking the link below (Links to Stitcher and iTunes at the end of this post).

 Bio: Bruce Uditsky, M.Ed., is the CEO Emeritus of Inclusion Alberta and its former CEO for over 25 years.
 He is internationally recognized for his leadership and advocacy in social justice and inclusion for individuals with intellectual disabilities and their families.
 Bruce is the founder of Inclusive Post-Secondary Education and co-founder of the Rotary Employment Partnerships, both of which have been formally recognized as world-leading innovations.
 He has consulted and taught in many countries and is the author and co-author of books, chapters and articles on inclusion.
 He is the parent of two adult sons, one of whom has Fetal Alcohol Spectrum Disorder and intellectual disabilities.